An Empirical Study on Governance in Bitcoin's Consensus Evolution: Discussion

-We further argue that developers' centralisation in deciding which changes can be included in a repository is insignificant because they cannot force anyone to adopt their proposed changes.
-In contrast, they might be allowed to hold the wheel if their contributions are appreciated.
-This view was also supported by both papers and highlighted by Parkin et al:

-\begin{quote} "Put simply, because Bitcoin is an open network, anyone can create their own clients to interact with it as long as they follow the rules of other nodes.
-If clients join the network with new rules then they will be dislocated from those following the old ones.
-This allows different groups of programmers to compete for 'the same' protocol: a multitude of senates."~\cite{parkin2019senatorial} \end{quote}

-Our work expands upon that: We show Bitcoin's history with traces of proposals and ideas from acknowledged developers branching from Bitcoin Core's repository being bypassed or restricted by the end-users and miners when attempting to deploy P2SH or increase the block size.
-In addition to external and anonymous developers influencing the government to accelerate SegWit adoption.

-Kroll, et al.~\cite{kroll2013economics} Argue that Bitcoin needs governance more than the participants might be willing to admit and that tendencies of governance structures are evolving, primarily as a collaboration between pool operators and developers.
-They are supported by the example from the 2013 rollback~\cite{BIP-0050} where developers and pool operators, worked together to make an exception from the longest chain rule.
-Although centralisation tendencies in pools and developers may streamline deployment of an upgrade, they do not consider their limitations in governance.
-Because miners can change between pools whenever they disagree on which direction to steer Bitcoin.
+Kroll et al.~\cite{kroll2013economics} argue that Bitcoin needs governance more than the participants might be willing to admit and that tendencies of governance structures are evolving, primarily as a collaboration between pool operators and developers.
+They are supported by the database example from the 2013 consensus failure and rollback~\cite{BIP-0050}, where developers and pool operators collaborated to make an exception from the longest chain rule.
+Centralisation tendencies in pools and developers may streamline the deployment of an upgrade.
+However, we argue that they cannot dictate miners, as miners can change between pools if they disagree on the direction to steer Bitcoin.
+We also show that in cases of contested changes, the centralised entities no longer have control over the consensus evolution governance.
+Furthermore, our findings emphasise new aspects of how governance and deployment intertwine in blockchain, which is an essential difference between classical software and blockchain evolution.

-The papers~\cite{7176229,romiti2019deep} consider pool centralisation, and underline the risk of majority attack and block withholding attack by colluding pools.
-However, we argue that these attacks do not necessarily give pools with majority control to perform persistent consensus changes.
-Pools could collude to deploy a change in the consensus rules of Bitcoin with the risk of becoming unpopular and abandoned by the miners.
-The decision power lying with the individual miners suggests that unapproved changes can easily be reverted by disconnecting from those pools, meaning that there is a high-risk, low-reward scenario for pools trying to affect consensus without support from the rest of the network.
+The articles~\cite{7176229,romiti2019deep} consider pool centralisation and underline the risk of majority attack and block withholding attack by colluding pools.
+We recognise these aspects but argue that these threats do not give pools control to perform persistent consensus changes.

+Gencer et al. ~\cite{gencer2018decentralization} argue that no empirical support suggests that miners check pools' good behaviour and that detection of majority attacks might be impossible.
+In contrast, in terms of consensus change, our findings show that pools have been called out based on their behaviour because they are reluctant to support consensus changes during the deployment of P2SH~\cite{boycott}, support unpopular consensus changes, such as SegWit2x~\cite{hkrtc,nya}, or cause consensus failure, e.g., during the activation of BIP66~\cite{invalidBlocks}.